Using the Risk Management Module

 When you add risks to your account, you should assign a measure of Likelihood and Impact to them.
 Likelihood is a measure of the that a risk will impact your organization.
 Impact is a measure of the damage a risk would cause for your organization if it occurred.

-Inherent Risk Score, Treatment Score, and Residual Risk Score
+Inherent Risk Score and Residual Risk Score